LordWerter/fast-js/packages/react-uikit/src/components/Checkbox/README.md

 ## Description

-This component creats a button based on gotting props.
+This component creates a custom checkbox based on got props.

 ## Component Props